Invasive cribriform carcinoma of the breast: Diagnosis

 The diagnosis of ICCB tumors is based on the histopathology and immunohistochemistry of their hematoxylin and eosin-stained tissues, particularly on identifying their predominantly cribriform structure and invasion into adjacent tissues.
 Immunostaining to define the expression pattern of the elements outlined in the above Immunohistochemistry section have also been used to support the diagnoses in less clear cases.
 Adenoid cystic carcinoma and certain neuroendocrine tumors have been mistaken for ICCB tumors.
 Adenoid cystic carcinomas are distinguished form ICCB by having open spaces that are PAS diastase stain-positive and by the presence of tumor cells which express cKit but not estrogen and progesterone receptors; ICCB tumor open spaces are PAS diastase stain-negative and their tumor cells do not express cKit but do express estrogen and progesterone receptors.
-Neuroendocrine tumors with an invasive component (many of these tumors are non-invasive) are differentiated from ICCB tumors by their content of spindle-shaped cells, cells that resemble plasma cells, and large clear cells; these type of cells are typically not found in ICCB tumors.
+Neuroendocrine tumors with an invasive component (many of these tumors are non-invasive) are differentiated from ICCB tumors by their content of spindle-shaped cells, cells that resemble plasma cells, and large clear cells; these types of cells are typically not found in ICCB tumors.